MicrosoftDocs/dynamics-365-fraud-protection/content/ap-scorecard.md

 You can use the drop-down menus to filter your view of the interactive charts.
 The following option is available:

 - **Event time** – Show event data by time.
-You can select whether to view events from last hour or the last 24 hours.
+You can select whether to view events from the last hour or the last 24 hours.

 ## Key performance indicator charts